-Ans.
-When the object vibrates, it sets the neighboring particles to vibrate.
-These particles exert force on other particles and pass on the energy to other parts of medium.
+Ans: When the object vibrates, it sets the neighbouring particles to vibrate.
+These particles exert force on other particles and pass on the energy to other parts of the medium.
 The particles do not get transported, but only the disturbance or energy is transferred.
 In this way, sound reaches our ears.

-Ans.
-No, it is not possible to hear any sound on moon.
-There is no medium such as air on moon to carry sound waves.
-Sound cannot travel through vacuum as it is a mechanical wave.
+Ans: No, it is not possible to hear any sound on the moon.
+There is no medium such as air on the moon to carry sound waves.
+Sound cannot travel through a vacuum as it is a mechanical wave.

 (a) loudness, (b) pitch?

-Ans. (a) Loudness is determined by intensity or amplitude of sound waves.
+Ans: (a) Loudness is determined by the intensity or amplitude of sound waves.

-(b) Pitch is determined by frequency of sound wave.
+(b) Pitch is determined by the frequency of the sound wave.

-Ques.3.
-What are wavelength, frequency, time period and amplitude of a sound wave?
+Q3.
+What are the wavelength, frequency, time period and amplitude of a sound wave?

-Frequency: The number of complete waves produced per second is called frequency of the wave.
+Frequency: The number of complete waves produced per second is called the frequency of the wave.

 Time Period: Time taken to complete one complete vibration is called time period.

-Ques.5.
-Calculate the wavelength of a sound wave whose frequency is 220 Hz and speed is 440 ms1 in a given medium.
+Q5.
+Calculate the wavelength of a sound wave whose frequency is 220 Hz and speed is 440 m/s in a given medium.

-Ques.6.
-A person is listening to a tone of 500 Hz sitting at a distance of 450 m from the source of the sound.
+Q6.
+A person is listening to a tone of 500 Hz, sitting at a distance of 450 m from the source of the sound.
 What is the time interval between successive compressions from the source?
-[Speed o f sound in air = 330 ms-1]

 |3.
 The unit of loudness is decibel.||3.
 The unit of intensity is watt/m2.|

-Ques.1.
+Q1.
 An echo is returned in 3s.
-What is the distance of the reflecting surface from the source, given that the speed of sound is 342 ms1 ?
+What is the distance of the reflecting surface from the source, given that the speed of sound is 342 ms-1?

 2d = vt ⇒ d = vt/2